basho/basho_docs/content/riak/ts/1.4.0/learn-about.md

 * [Table Architecture][table arch] - An in-depth look at the structure and format of a Riak TS table, including interacting on the command line and data modeling.
 * [Best Practices][bestpractices] - Basho's recommendations for defining your storage regions (DDL) and choosing your quanta.
 * [SQL for Riak TS][sqlriakts] - An overview of some SQL basics and how SQL is used in Riak TS.
+* [Timestamps][timestamps] - An overview of Timestamps in Riak TS, their structure, and frequently asked questions.